-These traditional African spiritualities were brought to the Americas via the Atlantic slave trade.
-You can find the same divinities in Brazilian Candomblé and Umbanda, Cuban Santeria, Haitian Vodou, Trinidad Shango etc...
+These African spiritual practices were carried to the Americas through the transatlantic slave trade.
+Today, you can find these same deities in Brazilian Candomblé and Umbanda, Cuban Santería, Haitian Vodou, Trinidad Shango, and other Afro-diasporic religions.

-It is said that there is an infinite number of Orishas.
-These are a few of the principal ones.
+It is said that there are countless Orishas, but here are a few of the most prominent ones.

 Eshu (Eleggua, Exú, Esu, Elegba, Legbara, Papa Legba)